 In our guide, we explain the history of Marsala, before explaining how it's made, and the different varieties that exist.

-According to the legends, Marsala wine finds its origins in 1773 when merchant John Woodhouse docked in Marsala and tasted the local wine for the first time.
-Its taste was so different than the majority of the Italian wine, more similar to the Spanish or Portuguese beverages.
+According to legend, Marsala wine finds its origins in 1773 when merchant John Woodhouse docked in Marsala and tasted the local wine for the first time.

-This fortified Marsala had such a great success on England’s market that Woodhouse decided to return to Sicily and start the production and merchandising of the wine, using the Soleras method for refining.
+This fortified Marsala had such a great success in the England’s market that Woodhouse decided to return to Sicily and start the production and merchandising of the wine, using the Soleras method for refining.

 There are five different rows or layers; the first batch of wine is poured in the highest barrels and aged for a year.
 In the following year, a third of the content of the barrels is poured in the barrels on the level below and the new batch is poured in the highest barrels.

 In the third year, a third of the wine in the second layer is poured in the barrels below, a third of the content of the first layer from the top is poured in the second layer, and the new wine is added on the top layer.
 The process continues for five years until the wine finally reaches the lowest level.